-Alaska to expand fleet with new orders for Boeing’s 737 MAX plus Embraer regional jets
+Alaska Airlines to expand fleet with new orders for Boeing’s 737 MAX, Embraer regional jets

 Pieper said these “regional aircraft play a huge role in Alaska’s growing network.”

-On Wednesday, Alaska also announced new nonstop service to Belize City, Belize, in Central America from the West Coast.
+On Wednesday, Alaska also announced new nonstop service to Belize City, Belize, from the West Coast.

 Belize will be the fourth country Alaska flies to from its West Coast hubs, joining Canada, Mexico and Costa Rica.